 If you want to start out with a free plugin that gives you more than enough to get started with, but also provides plenty of room for expansion in the future, I definitely recommend taking WP Ultimate Recipe for a test drive.

-For fuss-free recipe creation, Recipe Hero may come at your rescue.
+For fuss-free recipe creation, this plugin will come to your rescue.

 This plugin allows you to easily add recipes to your WordPress site.
 Just create a new article using the recipe custom post type that comes with this plugin and your dish will be published using the purpose built template.